-If you are a U.S. citizen who is planning on acting as a green card sponsor for a family member, don't expect the process to be completed overnight.
-Various factors can stretch the process into months or years, depending on:
+If you are a U.S. citizen who plans to act as a green card sponsor for a family member, don't expect the process to be completed overnight.
+Various factors can mean your relative will have to wait months or years before receiving lawful U.S. residence, depending on:

-Both you, as the petitioner/sponsor, and the immigrant, will have to assemble a number of documents and fill out a number of forms.
+Both you, as the U.S.-based petitioner/sponsor, and the intending immigrant, will have to assemble a number of documents and fill out a number of forms.

-Your family member will next need to prepare various documents as part of his or her own application for a green card.
+Your family member will next need to prepare various documents as part of their own application for a green card.
 The exact forms and process depend on whether your relative will be adjusting status in the U.S. or going through consular processing from another country.

 Your relative will also need to undergo a medical exam, and get the doctor's report to submit with the green card application.